Louisville Cerebral Palsy Attorneys

 Does your child have cerebral palsy and you believe it is the result of a birth injury?
 Dolt, Thompson, Shepherd & Conway, PSC can talk to you about the advisability of bringing a cerebral palsy lawsuit against negligent health care providers.
 Cerebral palsy is a birth defect that happens to a baby’s brain before, during, or immediately after delivery, and can result from lack of oxygen to the brain.

-If your child has cerebral palsy as the result of a birth injury, contact an attorney from Dolt, Thompson, Shepherd & Conway, PSC.
-Our firm offers a free initial consultation and handles all cases on a contingent fee basis.
+If your child has cerebral palsy as the result of a birth injury, contact Dolt, Thompson, Shepherd & Conway.
+We offer a free consultation and handle all cases on a contingent fee basis.

 What is Cerebral Palsy?